Rafale jets top agenda on Hollande's India trip

 France is one of the largest suppliers of nuclear fuel to India and is eyeing its vast market for energy – both nuclear and renewable – acknowledging that the current trade level is a fraction of the potential.

 “India is a huge market for France and it sees nuclear energy as the future,” Jacinto explained.
-“It doesn’t seem likely that Hollande will seal the deal in the two days, but he’s definitely going to try to push this through.”
+“It doesn’t seem likely that Hollande will seal the deal in the two days, but he’s definitely going to try to push this through.”it

 There is also enormous French interest in urban planning.
 Alstom is hoping to clinch a deal to construct a new stretch of the underground train network in the southern city of Bangalore, the hub of India's IT industry.